williamsantosa/DEPRECATED-jekyll-website/index.md

         text: >-
           *Software Engineering Intern*
         text2: >-
-          At Maxar I designed and developed a database installation tool for the new Intelsat satellites launched by SpaceX 🚀.
-Automated and optimized weekly database installations of telemetry data.
-Learned about CI/CD, Agile, pull requests, code reviews, and unit/manual testing.
+          At Maxar I designed and developed a database installation tool for the new Intelsat satellites launched by SpaceX. 🚀 I automated and optimized weekly database installations of telemetry data and learned about CI/CD, Agile, pull requests, code reviews, and unit/manual testing.
       - image: assets/img/portfolio/thumbnails/scipp.jpg
         title: >+
           2022